OSE3Sandbox/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/TowerIntegrationGuide.md

 ### Deploying Tower on Google Cloud

 ### Deploying Tower on Microsoft Azure

 ### Deploying Tower on OpenStack

 ### Deploying Tower on VMware

 ## Configuring Ansible Tower for deployments on Amazon Web Services

+### Creating a project in Ansible Tower

+This guide shows you how to use the master branch of [OpenShift-Ansible-Contrib](https://github.com/openshift/openshift-ansible-contrib).
+If you want to ensure that no changes are made to the deployment configuration, you may want to [fork the repository](https://help.github.com/articles/fork-a-repo/) to ensure nothing changes without your knowledge.

 ### Creating a Workflow in Ansible Tower for your deployment